Examples For The Third Law Of Motion

 3. Apply the Third Law to find the reaction force: According to Newton's Third Law, the second object exerts an equal and opposite force on the first object (the reaction force).
 This force has the same magnitude as the action force but acts in the opposite direction.

 4. Draw a free-body diagram: A free-body diagram is a visual representation of all the forces acting on an object.
-Drawing a free-body diagram can help you to clearly visualize the action and reaction forces and ensure that you are applying the Third Law correctly.
+Drawing a free-body diagram can help you to clearly visualize the action and reaction forces and confirm that you are applying the Third Law correctly.

 FAQ